puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 ## Module Structure

 The skeleton of a module is a pre-defined structure of directories that Puppet already knows how to traverse to find the module's manifests, templates, configuration files, plugins, and anything else necessary for the module to function.
+Of these, we have encountered manifests and files that serve as the source for configuration files.
+We will learn about the rest in due course.

-Remember, our *modulepath* is `/etc/puppetlabs/puppet/modules`.
+Remember, `/etc/puppetlabs/puppet/modules` is in our modulepath.
 Use the `ls` command to see what's in that directory:

 	ls /etc/puppetlabs/puppet/modules

-There's the `apache` module we installed before.
+There's the `apache` module we installed before, as also the `lvmguide` module that is use to set up the quest guide website.
 Use the `tree` command to take a look at the basic directory structure of the module.
 (To get a nice picture, we can use a few flags with the tree command to limit our output to directories, and limit the depth to two directories.)

 	tree -L 2 -d /etc/puppetlabs/puppet/modules/